A teacher and writer, Sage shares her love of Paganism and Witchcraft through online videos, books, articles, classes

 I've always said, holidays are what you make of them.
 A lot of non-Christians celebrate Christmas or Easter even though they don't believe in Jesus.
 A lot of non-Mexicans celebrate Cinco de Mayo, even though the majority of people in Mexico don't acknowledge it.
 Just because some people might make their celebration about honoring St. Patrick doesn't mean I have to do that—it is what I make it out to be.

 The Pagan revival, in my opinion, is a stellar reason to celebrate!
-Patrick and all those like him failed to stomp Paganism completely out, and our religions are now flourishing across the globe, so it does not seem inappropriate at all for me to acknowledge that on March 17th.
+Patrick and all those like him failed to stomp out Paganism completely.
+Our religions are now flourishing across the globe, so it does not seem inappropriate at all for me to acknowledge that on March 17th.
 In fact, I can't think of a better day for it!

 If March 17th means nothing to you, or just fills you with too much negativity, by all means, do what's right for you.
 If, on the other hand, you enjoy celebrating the day for your own reasons, you don't need to rationalize it or make excuses—you do you.

 Pagan, Irish & Proud